|WELCOME||References for Historical Maps of Pennsylvania||WELCOME|

 Jenkins, Howard M. (Ed.), Pennsylvania: Colonial and Federal: A History 1608-1903, Pennsylvania Historical Publishing Association, Philadelphia 1903.
 This 3 volume history contains many illustrations and autographs and is superior in some ways to more recent histories of the state.

 Jesuit Relations, a compilation of reports sent by Jesuit missionaries in New France (Canada) to the home office from circa 1610 until the 18th century.
 Some maps are included.
 English editions have been prepared for various purposes.
 One of the most complete was published as The Jesuit relations and allied documents, Burrows Bros.
-Co., Cleveland 1896-1901, 73 volumes; which has been placed on the Internet at The Jesuit Relations: Index.
+Co., Cleveland 1896-1901, 73 volumes; which has been placed on the Internet at Creighton University.

 Johnson, Adrian, America Explored: A cartographic history of the exploration of North America, Viking Press, New York 1974.
 This is a large format book with many black and white reproductions of old maps, also filled with illustrations from old books.